big-wisdom/Endeavor/README.md

           * DONE First fix all the names due to the proto change
           * DONE Make a WeekViewEventDataService that handles the event stream
           * DONE Make the WeekViewPage handle that stream
-          * Make the WeekViewEventPage able to launch
+          * DONE Make the WeekViewEventPage able to launch.
+I'm realizing that I will need to add an endeavorReference and repeatingEventId to the WeekViewEvent in order to make that happen.
             * EditCalendarEvent page
             * EditEndeavorBlock page